h2non/filetype/README.md

 - [Pluggable](#add-additional-file-type-matchers): add custom new types and matchers
 - Simple and semantic API
 - [Blazing fast](#benchmarks), even processing large files
+- Only first 261 bytes representing the max file header is required, so you can just [pass a slice](#file-header)

 ## Installation